 The College’s new Contemporary Critical Theory study abroad sequence in Paris is offered in partnership with 3CT.
-Applications are now open: the early deadline is Friday, April 23, 2021; the final deadline is Friday, October 22, 2021.
+Read more about how to apply.

 The Critical Theory program’s courses explore some prevailing themes in contemporary critical theory.
 Although the term “critical theory” is sometimes associated narrowly with the Frankfurt School, this set of seminars will approach the topic more broadly, putting race and gender, as well as class, at the center of analysis.

 The thematic focus in Winter 2022 will be on capitalism, empire, and ideology, with an emphasis on the dialectical relationships between structure and agency, efforts to diagnose current impasses to human flourishing, and the range of possibilities and impediments to emancipatory politics in the present.
 Students will learn how to engage in immanent critique, to identify generative tensions in authors’ arguments, and to understand current debates in terms of historical antecedents and ruptures.